Students visit masked teachers from safety of their vehicles

 “It means a great deal to us to have our parents reach out to us,” Hoffman said.
 “We are grateful to them for doing this for us.

-“We would much prefer having the kids back in school; to see their smiling faces in the classrooms and own the playgrounds, but this is amazing.”
+“We would much prefer having the kids back in school; to see their smiling faces in the classrooms and on the playgrounds, but this is amazing.”